Leasehold high-rise flats: Who pays for fire safety work?

 After a gap of two years, on 17 November 2020 the Government published a social housing white paper –The Charter for Social Housing Residents.

-The Charter sets out measures designed to deliver on the Government’s commitment to the Grenfell community that “never again would the voices of residents go unheard” and on its 2019 manifesto pledge, to empower residents, provide greater redress, better regulation and improve the quality of social housing.
+The Charter set out measures designed to deliver on the Government’s commitment to the Grenfell community that “never again would the voices of residents go unheard” and on its 2019 manifesto pledge to empower residents, provide greater redress, better regulation and improve the quality of social housing.

-The white paper is intended to deliver “transformational change” for social housing residents.
-It sets out measures to:
+The white paper was intended to deliver “transformational change” for social housing residents.
+It set out measures to:

 The roles of the Regulator of Social Housing and the Housing Ombudsman are being strengthened to help deliver these measures.

-The social housing white paper applies to social housing landlords and residents in England.
+The white paper reforms apply to social housing landlords and residents in England.
 Different policies apply in Scotland, Wales and Northern Ireland.

-Overall, the white paper has been well received by tenants, social landlords and the housing sector.
-Measures intended to raise standards, increase transparency and accountability, improve the complaints and redress process, and engage and empower residents have been widely welcomed.
+Overall, the white paper was well received by tenants, social landlords and the housing sector.
+Measures intended to raise standards, increase transparency and accountability, improve the complaints and redress process, and engage and empower residents were widely welcomed.

-Nevertheless, concerns have been expressed about some elements, including:
+Nevertheless, concerns were expressed about some elements, including:

 There is no timetable attached to delivering the measures set out in the social housing white paper.

 The paper provides a framework for reform, but the detail of many of the proposals requires further development and engagement with the sector.
 The Government established an Expert Challenge Panel, involving experts from across the housing sector, to advise on how the white paper proposals can be delivered.
-It is also setting up a Social Housing Quality Resident Panel, to enable social housing residents to share their views on proposals to improve the quality of social housing.
+It has also established a Social Housing Quality Resident Panel, to enable social housing residents to share their views on proposals to improve the quality of social housing.

 Social housing reform in England: What next?
-(530 KB , PDF)
+(1 MB , PDF)

 This paper considers who's responsible for paying for fire safety works on blocks of flats in the wake of the Grenfell Tower fire.